STUDENT PERFORMANCES adjudication guidelines+information

 No more than 5 works may be submitted by any one school.

-If submitting 5 works, at least two of these must be choreographed by a student currently enrolled at your school.
+If submitting 5 works, at least two of these must be choreographed by students currently enrolled at your school.

-If no student works are submitted, then you may submit a maximum of 3 works.
+If no student works are submitted, then you may submit a maximum of 3 faculty or guest works.

 If all works are student works, then you may submit a maximum of 4 works.